-Subhash Mukhopadhyay was a physician from West Bengal, India, who was the creator of India’s first and second for the world, child using in-vitro fertilisation, Durga.
-The child was born about 67 days after the first IVF baby in United Kingdom.
+Subhash Mukhopadhyay was a physician from West Bengal, India, who was the creator of India’s first and second for the world, a child using in-vitro fertilisation, Durga.
+The child was born about 67 days after the first IVF baby in the United Kingdom.

 A commendable achievement, no doubt.